s3antuan/DCS-Randomized-Spawner/README.md

 **RepeatingSpawner** is used when you want AI units to repeatedly spawn into the map at a given time interval.
 You can also spawn one group to instantly using the F10 menu.
 Whereas **OnetimeSpawner** is used as an easy way to automatically spawn a large amount of similar units at the mission start (e.g. setup AAA or SAM).
-You can also group up several OnetimeSpawners and activate these spawners later in the mission via the F10 menu.
+You can also group up several OnetimeSpawners and activate these spawners later during in the mission via the F10 menu.

+## Setup in the Mission Editor

+## RepeatingSpawner

+## OnetimeSpawner